PaladeumBlockchain/Paladeum/doc/translation_process.md

 Translations
 ============

-The Paladeumcoin project has been designed to support multiple localisations.
+The Paladeum project has been designed to support multiple localisations.
 This makes adding new phrases, and completely new languages easily achievable.
-For managing all application translations, Paladeumcoin makes use of the Transifex online translation management tool.
+For managing all application translations, Paladeum makes use of the Transifex online translation management tool.

 ### Helping to translate (using Transifex)
 Currently updating strings in Transifex requires a manual upload of the updated src/qt/locale/paladeum_en.ts.
 This can easily be automated in the future.

-Multiple language support is critical in assisting Paladeumcoins global adoption, and growth.
-One of Paladeumcoins greatest strengths is cross-border money transfers, any help making that easier is greatly appreciated.
+Multiple language support is critical in assisting Paladeums global adoption, and growth.
+One of Paladeums greatest strengths is cross-border money transfers, any help making that easier is greatly appreciated.

 See the [Transifex Paladeum project](https://www.transifex.com/paladeumcoin) to assist in translations.
-You can also join the #translations in [Paladeumcoin Discord](https://discord.gg/jn6uhur).
+You can also join the #translations in [Paladeum Discord](https://discord.gg/jn6uhur).

 ### Writing code with translations
 We use automated scripts to help extract translations in both Qt, and non-Qt source files.
 It is rarely necessary to manually edit the files in `src/qt/locale/`.
 The translation source files must adhere to the following format: